joaobaroni/tractian/README.md

 # Hi, Tractian 🧢

-This repository contains a Flutter test project that demonstrates the integration of various libraries and concepts commonly used in Flutter app development.
-The project showcases the usage of GetX for state management, Synfusion Charts for data visualization, Drift for local data persistence, and Dio for making HTTP requests.
+This repository serves as a comprehensive test project created for the Tractian company.
+The project's main objective is to demonstrate my proficiency in Flutter development by integrating various libraries and technologies commonly used in the industry.

 ## Project Overview